ucb-bar/chipyard/docs/Getting-Started/Adding-An-Accelerator-Tutorial.rst

 Note that the ``PWMTL`` class we created from the register router is itself a ``LazyModule``.
-Register routers have a TileLike node simply named "node", which we can hook up to the Rocket Chip bus.
+Register routers have a TileLink node simply named "node", which we can hook up to the Rocket Chip bus.
 This will automatically add address map and device tree entries for the peripheral.

 The module implementation trait is where we instantiate our PWM module and connect it to the rest of the SoC.